brennansaul/Docker_WSP/admin-site/client-server/public/src/assets/docker-labs/lab3.md

   # base image that is compatible.
 Key words that will help find these base
   # images on docker hub are rpi, arm32v7, and arm32.
   FROM arm32v7/haproxy

   MAINTAINER brennansaul jamessaul7629@gmail.com

   # Here we copy our configuration file for HAProxy
   COPY haproxy.cfg /usr/local/etc/haproxy/haproxy.cfg
 ```
-#### Done!
-In just three lines we have written a `Dockerfile` that we can use to build a docker image to be run as a container!
+### Done!
+In just **three** lines we have written a `Dockerfile` that we can use to build a docker image!

-*The haproxy.cfg file has been provided if you would like to see easy it is to configure an HAProxy load balancer:*
+*The haproxy.cfg file has been provided if you would like to see how easy it is
+to configure an HAProxy load balancer:*

 ```
 # *****************************************************************************